By engaging in the comments section on Rebeccabrightly.com, you agree to follow these guidelines.

-The purpose of the DWT comment section (which lives under each post) is to further discuss the ideas outlined in the post.
+The purpose of the Rebeccabrightly.com comment section (which lives under each post) is to further discuss the ideas outlined in the post.
 There are many relevant, thoughtful, humorous ideas to be shared!
-I want to hear them, and so do other dancers.
-Exchanging ideas adds to the richness of our understanding of each other, of dancing, and of the world.
+I want to hear them, and so do others.
+Exchanging ideas adds to the richness of our understanding of each other and of the world.

 Contribute positively to the community: Share your ideas, stories, and experiences.
-Be a resource to other dancers.
+Be a resource to others.
 Talk to other commenters.
 Listen.
 Ask questions.
 Stay on topic.
-Avoid Community No-Nos.
+Avoid Commenting No-Nos.

-Show basic respect to others, especially if they are part of a minority.
+Show basic respect to others, especially if they are part of a marginalized group.
 People of color, queer people, people with disabilities, women (and others who have historically been disenfranchised) usually need more support than those in the majority.

 Be aware that the power dynamic changes depending on who you are talking to.
-You can be part of a minority in one instance, and part of the majority in another.
+You can be part of a marginalized in one instance and part of the majority in another.

 [Note: Sometimes comments get stuck in the spam filter.
 Please email firstname.lastname@example.org if you don’t see your comment appear within a day.]